-Meaning and features of Microeconomics
+Meaning and Features of Microeconomics

 Economics is broadly divided into two parts 1) Microeconomics and 2) Macroeconomics.
 Following is a brief description of the micro concept of economics.

-Definition of Microeconomics –
+Meaning of Microeconomics

-Microeconomics is that branch of economics which studies economic problem (or economic issues) relating to individual economic units like a consumer, or a producer.
+Meaning of microeconomics – Microeconomics is that branch of economics which studies economic problem (or economic issues) relating to individual economic units like a consumer, or a producer.
 Example: Theory of consumer behavior, Problem of resource allocation.

 Micro means small.
 Microeconomics deals with economic issues related to small economic units (i) an individual consumer, (ii) an individual producer (iii) an individual firm (iv) an individual industry and (v) an individual market.